thephpleague/uri-src/docs/common/7.0/idn.md

  $altOption2 = IdnaOption::forIDNA2008Ascii()->toBytes();
  ```

-If you provide a `IdnaOption` instance, the `toBytes` method will be called inside the conversion
+If you provide a `IdnaOption` instance, the `IdnaOption::toBytes` method will be called inside the conversion
 method when appropriate.